 New Hope Veterinary Hospital offers medical boarding to existing clients of our hospital.
 Our kind and caring staff will care for your pet as our own in your absence.
 We offer both long- and short-term boarding for dogs and cats with any medical issues.
 Medications can be administered and treatments can be performed as needed.
 Please bring with you from home any bedding, food, litter and medications that we would need.

 We are pleased to offer MLS Laser Therapy at NHVH.
 This type of laser therapy relieves pain ranging from a minor hot spot to surgical incisions.
 It is also great to use for chronic issues such as arthritis.
 MLS lasers have a strong anti-inflammatory effect as well as fast healing.
 This quick and painless procedure takes an average of three minutes to perform.
 There are no negative side effects to the injury by using this laser therapy.
 Our trained staff programs the laser for the animals’ condition or type of injury, The laser uses specific wavelengths of light that travel through tissue, directly to the damaged cells.
 Stop in for a brochure or give us a call for more information about this exciting therapy.

 Losing a pet is losing a member of your family.
 This is a topic that our doctors and staff can closely relate to and try to make as peaceful as possible for the pet, as well as family members.
 Doctor Marcus feels very strongly about taking the best possible care of your pet during their time with you.
-He along with a classmate from veterinary school, Doctor Scott Martens; opened Evercare to continue this same care and respect after your pet is gone.
-Evercare has many different options which can be seen on their website, or their caring staff would be happy to help with any questions or requests you may have.
+This is why we have partnered with Abbey Glen Crematory.
+Abbey Glen Crematory has many different options which can be seen on their website, or their caring staff would be happy to help with any questions or requests you may have.